Handling and storage of animal by-products

 You must not send to landfill any packaging that is significantly contaminated with animal by-product material, e.g. bloodstains.
 You must dispose of it as an animal by-product.

-In Northern Ireland, if your business produces more than 50kg of food waste per week, you are required to have separate collection of that waste.
-From the 1st April 2017 this requirement also applies to businesses producing more than 5kg and up to 50 kg of food waste per week.
+In Northern Ireland, if your business produces more than 5kg of food waste per week, you are required to have separate collection of that waste.
 There is no requirement for food businesses which produce less than 5kg of food waste, to collect it separately.
-From the 1 April 2017 food waste must not be deposited in a lateral drain or public sewer.
+Food waste must not be deposited in a lateral drain or public sewer.
 The legislation does not apply to householders.

 In Scotland you should discuss with your waste contractor the services that they will offer for the collection of food waste.
 If you process, prepare or sell food and produce more than 5kg of food waste a week, in an urban area, you will be required to separate that food waste from the rest of the waste you produce for separate collection.
 This applies to large producers (more than 50kg) from 1 January 2014 and small producers (more than 5kg) from 1 January 2016.
 This duty does not apply to businesses in rural areas or those producing less than 5 kg of food waste per week.